freesewing/freesewing/markdown/org/docs/patterns/charlie/instructions/en.md

 This way, they have their good sides against each other.

 Align the cross seam, starting at the back waist, pinning both halves together as you make your way towards the fly.
-Stop at the lowest fly notch.
+Stop at the fly notch.

 When you're done.
 Do it again.
 Always sew the cross seam twice.
 It's one of those best practices you ignore at your own peril.